 COMG 472 Deceptive Communication (3) Survey of major social scientific theories, concepts, and research findings on deceptive communication, in a lecture/discussion format.
 Emphasis is on how people create deceptive messages, induce deception, and strategies used to detect deception.
 Junior standing or higher.
 Pre: 301 or 302 or consent.
 DS

 COMG 481 Relational Management (3) Survey and critical discussion of current theory and research in relational management literature.
 Focus on conversation management, deception, jealousy, privacy, communication of emotions.
 Pre: 301 or 302 (or concurrent), and 381; or consent.
 DS

-COMG 490 The Helping Relationship (3) Theory and application of personal and interpersonal elements affecting communication of human-service professionals.
+COMG 490 Communication in Helping Relationships (3) Theory and application of personal and interpersonal elements affecting communication of human-service professionals.
 Supervised practice, video lab.
 Pre: one of 151, 251 or 301 or PSY 100.
 (Cross-listed as PSY 477) DS